bill-reech/PyMath.ReechebleMachineLearningEngineerTest.WebAPI/docs/source/reference.rst

 ----------------

-This reference manual details modules, functions, and variables making up the zoRn Event Marketplace distribution microservice.
+This reference manual details modules, functions, and variables making up the Reecheble Data Engineer Test microservice.

 .. note:: This is a good note.